Skip to main content

 Dr. Mabel S. Spencer Award for Excellence in Graduate Achievement

 The Spencer Award, established by the daughters of Dr. Mabel S. Spencer, honors the memory and outstanding professional achievements of Dr. Spencer.
-It carries a stipend of at least $20,000 and candidacy tuition remission (if not covered by other tuition remission).
+The award is a full-time fellowship and carries an annual stipend of $20,000 and provides candidacy tuition remission (if not covered by other tuition remission).

 *Eligible students must contact their department for the department’s internal deadline.